jaredboice/daniel-san/README.md

 -   `type: 'WEEKDAY_ON_DATE_ROUTINE'` _(same as above but does not need an amount field)_
 -   `type: 'WEEKDAY_ON_DATE_REMINDER'` _(same as above but does not need an amount field, solely for semantic differentiation)_

-_special events do not utilize the modulus/cycle/anchorSyncDate attributes_
+_special events can also utilize the modulus/cycle/anchorSyncDate attributes, however this feature is likely rarely needed with special events_

 ```javascript
 const danielSan = {